leric2/GROMORA-harmo/specifications.md

 ### Axel

 ## Code main structure and data management  (maybe put that in another file)
-**Here come some sketch for the main structure and data management that we are planning to use**
 ![MockUp for the project] (https://git.iap.unibe.ch/IAP_MCH/GROSOM-harmo/src/branch/master/sketch/MockUp_GROSOM.png)